Immaculata-LaSalle High School

 Immaculata-La Salle High School is a private, Catholic high school in the Coconut Grove neighborhood of Miami, Florida.
-It is part of the Archdiocese of Miami and located between Mercy Hospital and Vizcaya on South Bayshore Drive.
+It is part of the Archdiocese of Miami and is located between Mercy Hospital and Vizcaya on South Bayshore Drive.

 The school was officially founded as Immaculata Academy, a Catholic college preparatory school for girls, on September 1, 1958.
 The Sisters of St. Joseph Congregation of St. Augustine FL were the school's founding religious order.
 The school is now run by the Salesian Sisters of Don Bosco.

 History of the school

 Immaculata Academy

 On November 5, 1945, Bishop Joseph P. Hurley of the Diocese of St. Augustine purchased 130 of the original 160 acre: 68 acre on the Bayside and 61 acre opposite in the pineland of James Deering's Vizcaya estate, from Deering's heirs.

 In 1950, Mercy Hospital was founded next to the property by the Sisters of St. Joseph Congregation of St. Augustine to serve the booming post-World War II population.

 On August 9, 1958 Sister Mary Damian, SSJ – Immaculata Academy community superior – and Sister Marie de Lourdes Ortagus, SSJ – Immaculata Academy principal – arrived at Mercy Hospital.
 Immaculata Academy was built adjacent to Mercy Hospital facing the shores of Biscayne Bay.

 A few days later on August 13, 1958, the Roman Catholic Diocese of Miami was created, including 16 southeastern Florida counties, 51 parishes, 81 priests and 185,000 Catholics.
 The rest of the counties remained part of the Diocese of St. Augustine.
 On August 15, Sisters Mary Monica, St. George, and Mary Martha, SSJ arrived at Mercy Hospital, where they shared five rooms within the hospital convent.

 Between August 26 and 28, the first 138 Immaculata Academy students registered for 10th through 12th grades at Mercy Hospital.
 On August 31, Rev. Thomas Anglim – Immaculata Academy president – conducted the first faculty meeting.
 Four lay teachers completed the faculty.
 The school uniform chosen by the faculty was a skirt and blouse of a beige drip-dry material, saddle oxfords, along with a dark brown cardigan for winter months.

 On September 1, Immaculata Academy was co-founded by Archbishop Joseph P. Hurley of the Diocese of St. Augustine and Rev. Mother Anna Maria, SSJ.
 The school name "Immaculata" was chosen to honor the Blessed Virgin Mary under the title of her Immaculate Conception.
 The school opened in the middle of the modern American civil rights movement and during the emerging of the modern feminist movement.